HB-Portfolio/portfolio-kovato/README.md

 The home page allows users to "See All" features of both Regular and Premium plans.
 The button navigates to the Pricing page, where users can explore all features and compare plans in detail.

 ## User Authentication and Billing

-The Kovato website integrates with Supabase to provide secure user authentication and database management.
-Users can sign up, log in, manage their details, and subscribe to website plans.
-The billing system is designed to accommodate recurring payments, allowing users to access services without needing large initial payments.
-Plans can be upgraded or canceled based on the user's requirements, with options for subscription buyout or transferring ownership at the end of the contract.
+The Kovato website integrates with Supabase to provide secure user authentication and billing management.
+Users can sign in, manage their details, and view their subscription plan directly from the dashboard.
+Billing functionality is set up to include payment options, though the current release includes placeholders for upcoming payment gateways.

+## File Structure

+- **pages/index.vue**: Main landing page that explains the value of Kovato, with sections on features, plans, and about the founder.
+- **pages/pricing.vue**: The pricing page, featuring detailed comparisons between the Regular and Premium plans, with expandable feature lists.
+- **pages/dashboard.vue**: User dashboard where customers can manage their profile, view billing info, and upgrade their plan.
+- **components/AuthModal.vue**: Handles user sign-in and sign-up processes with Supabase integration.
+- **components/Navbar.vue**: The top navigation menu, responsive for both mobile and desktop views.
+- **components/PlanCard.vue**: Displays individual plans on the pricing page with a "See More" expandable feature list.

+## Challenges Addressed

+### Responsive Navigation Menu
+Creating a seamless navigation experience across different screen sizes took considerable refinement, particularly handling mobile toggle behavior and window resizing events.
+Addressed by leveraging Vue's lifecycle hooks and scoped CSS.

+### Supabase Integration
+Integrating Supabase for authentication, user profile creation, and billing data required implementing Row-Level Security (RLS) to ensure user data privacy.
+The SQL policies for RLS were implemented directly in Supabase to ensure each user could only access their information.

+### User-Friendly Plan Comparison
+The expandable "See More" sections for plan features were designed to be easy for users to understand and compare.
+Vue's reactivity was crucial in ensuring that expanding one plan's features did not affect the layout of the other plan.

+## Time Estimate

+The project wrapped up within the planned 25-30 hours:

+- **UI and Design Implementation**: 8 hours.
+- **Supabase Integration (Authentication & Database)**: 7 hours.
+- **Feature Development for Plans and Billing**: 6 hours.
+- **Navigation and Responsive Design**: 5 hours.
+- **Testing and Bug Fixes**: 4 hours.

+## Delivery

+The Kovato website is live at [https://kovato.vercel.app](https://kovato.vercel.app).
+The source code is also available on GitHub, and I've included this detailed write-up as part of the submission for my portfolio.

-## Author
+## Portfolio Integration

-This project was developed by me (Hendrich Bührer) as part of the second portfolio piece assignment.
-It showcases the ability to design, develop, and integrate a cohesive web solution while following branding guidelines.
-All commits and feature implementations were aimed at delivering a full-fledged functional platform for Kovato, suitable for launching the business and serving as a portfolio highlight.
+The Kovato website is a key piece in my portfolio, demonstrating my ability to develop a full-scale web platform with modern technologies.
+It's included as a standalone project showcasing the integration of user experience, branding, and backend functionality.